Home / Use Cases / Professions / Crypto Leadership

 PROFESSION

-1,000+ broker sites covered Home address removal priority Household coverage included Re-listing monitoring AES-256 encrypted handling
+Removed across the web Home address removal priority Household coverage included Re-listing monitoring Encrypted, access-controlled

 Physical attacks on crypto holders are increasing

-Home invasions, kidnappings, and "wrench attacks" targeting crypto holders are documented and increasing.
-Attackers need two things: confidence that you hold assets, and your physical location.
-Conference talks, podcast appearances, and social media give them the first.
-Data broker sites give them the second.
+Home invasions, kidnappings, and "wrench attacks" on crypto holders are documented and rising.
+Attackers need two things: confidence you hold assets, and your physical location.
+Conferences supply the first; brokers supply the second.

 On-chain wealth is publicly visible